saturnMars/steering-bench/README.md

 }
 ```
 ## Acknowledgements
-This work was made possible by FAR AI, the AI Centre at UCL, and the Agency for Science, Technology, and Research.
+This work was made possible by the generous support of:
+- FAR AI
+- The UCL AI Centre
+- UCL DARK Lab
+- The Agency for Science, Technology, and Research